gpufit/Gpuspline/package/README.md

 ## Convert Documentation from restructured text to html/latex

-Use sphinx and docs/make.bat with parameters html and latex.
+Use documentation_create_latex.bat in this folder or do it manually using sphinx and docs/make.bat.

 ## Use CMAKE to generate the project